 Network and system security

 What procedures are used to prevent, detect, and promptly remediate the impact of malicious traffic and network attacks?
+Do you have a contingency plan if these attacks happen?
 Are there regular updates and patch management?
 Understand how frequently the vendor performs internal network security audits so they can easily spot and fix dangers.
 When it comes to data security, a quick response is the key between danger and disaster.

 User authentication programs